 Additionally, because the FCC's ex ante regulations are an attempt at the almost impossible task of predicting the future, some harms will occur that the agency never anticipated.
-For example, FCC-mandated payment rates to certain rural telephone companies, combined with advances in VoIP technology, incentivized so-called "traffic pumping" practices that cost national carriers (and ultimately, their customers) an estimated \$330 to \$440 million per year.34 Conversely, regulations may prevent harmless or even beneficial practices.
-Examples of absent benefits are obviously hard to provide.35 However, beneficial developments in the wake of deregulation in several industries provide some evidence that prescriptive regulation stunted such developments.36 For example, the FCC's move toward flexible use spectrum allocations created a wave of innovation, including the rise of wireless telephone technologies, suggesting that the previous limited use regime was hindering innovation.37 their most productive economic use.").
+For example, FCC-mandated payment rates to certain rural telephone companies, combined with advances in VoIP technology, incentivized so-called "traffic pumping" practices that cost national carriers (and ultimately, their customers) an estimated \$330 to \$440 million per year.
+Conversely, regulations may prevent harmless or even beneficial practices.
+Examples of absent benefits are obviously hard to provide.
+However, beneficial developments in the wake of deregulation in several industries provide some evidence that prescriptive regulation stunted such developments.
+For example, the FCC's move toward flexible use spectrum allocations created a wave of innovation, including the rise of wireless telephone technologies, suggesting that the previous limited use regime was hindering innovation.